iamnshrd/agents/README.md

 The Polymarket Agents architecture features modular components that can be maintained and extended by individual community members.

-### APIs
+### APIs & Connectors

 Polymarket Agents connectors standardize data sources and order types.

-- `Chroma.py`: chroma DB for vectorizing news sources and other API data.
-Developers are able to add their own vector database implementations.
+- **`Chroma.py`**: ChromaDB for vectorizing news sources and other API data.
+Developers can add their own vector database implementations.

-- `Gamma.py`: defines `GammaMarketClient` class, which interfaces with the Polymarket Gamma API to fetch and parse market and event metadata.
+- **`Gamma.py`**: Defines `GammaMarketClient` class, which interfaces with the Polymarket Gamma API to fetch and parse market and event metadata.
 Methods to retrieve current and tradable markets, as well as defined information on specific markets and events.

-- `Polymarket.py`: defines a Polymarket class that interacts with the Polymarket API to retrieve and manage market and event data, and to execute orders on the Polymarket DEX.
-It includes methods for API key initialization, market and event data retrieval, and trade execution.
-The file also provides utility functions for building and signing orders, as well as examples for testing API interactions.
+- **`Polymarket.py`**: Defines a Polymarket class that interacts with the Polymarket API to retrieve and manage market and event data, and to execute orders on the Polymarket DEX.
+Includes methods for API key initialization, market and event data retrieval, and trade execution.

-- `Objects.py`: data models using Pydantic; representations for trades, markets, events, and related entities.
+- **`Objects.py`**: Data models using Pydantic; representations for trades, markets, events, and related entities.

+### **New MCP Connectors**

+- **`tavily_mcp.py`**: Tavily MCP client for web search, data extraction, sentiment analysis, and market research.

+- **`verge_news_mcp.py`**: The Verge News MCP client via Smithery for high-quality technology news and market insights.

+- **`telegram.py`**: Telegram integration for real-time trading alerts, position updates, and market notifications.

+### **Enhanced Trading Modules**

+- **`enhanced_dry_run_trader.py`**: Advanced dry-run trader with MCP integration for market analysis and news sentiment.

+- **`trading_config.py`**: Centralized configuration management for all trading parameters and MCP settings.

+- **`trading_logger.py`**: Comprehensive logging system for trades, performance, and system events.

+- **`performance_analyzer.py`**: Advanced analytics for trading performance, including PnL, Sharpe ratio, and drawdown analysis.

 ### Scripts

 Files for managing your local environment, server set-up to run the application remotely, and cli for end-user commands.

 `cli.py` is the primary user interface for the repo.
 Users can run various commands to interact with the Polymarket API, retrieve relevant news articles, query local data, send data/prompts to LLMs, and execute trades in Polymarkets.

+## 🚀 New CLI Commands

+### **Trading Operations**
+- `dry-run-trade` - Execute a single dry-run trade
+- `enhanced-dry-run-trade` - Execute trade with MCP analysis
+- `enhanced-session` - Run multiple enhanced trades
+- `show-positions` - Display current trading positions
+- `show-portfolio` - Show portfolio performance
+- `show-trade-history` - Display trading history

+### **Configuration & Status**
+- `show-config` - Display current configuration
+- `show-mcp-status` - Check MCP server status
+- `show-verge-news-status` - Check The Verge News MCP status
+- `show-mcp-config` - Show MCP configuration for clients

+### **Performance & Analytics**
+- `performance-report` - Generate detailed performance report
+- `performance-summary` - Show performance summary
+- `export-performance` - Export performance data to JSON

+### **News & Data**
+- `test-mcp-search` - Test Tavily MCP search
+- `test-verge-news-search` - Test The Verge News search
+- `get-verge-daily-news` - Get today's news from The Verge

+### **Legacy Commands**
+- `get-all-markets` - Retrieve markets from Polymarket
+- `ask-llm` - Ask questions to LLM
+- `ask-polymarket-llm` - Ask questions with market context

 Commands should follow this format: